⚙️ Engineering deep-dive

 How secrets are protected

 Private keys are sensitive.
-Here is every layer of protection applied to keypairs and API credentials.
+Here is every layer of protection applied to keypairs and credentials.

 🔐